quadshot/opentickets-community/readme.txt

 == Changelog ==

+= 1.12.0 =
+* [new] feature to limit the number of tickets that can be purchased per event
+* [new] feature to allow locking the quantity after the user selected it the first time. users can still un-reserve
+* [tweak] removed some legacy code that was cluttering up JS
+* [tweak] updating old syntax jQuery to modern syntax

 = 1.11.7 =
 * [change] all 'reserved' tickets count against the availability
 * [tweak] more ability to debug checkin process